fractals-of-life/MakeWaves/doc/source/intro.rst

 Most tools emulate the familiar look feel and functionality of timing designer.
-They are great for producing data sheets or capturing characterized I/O timing, However they some what lack when it comes to capturing and communication logic design intend.
+They are great for producing data sheets or capturing characterized I/O timing, However they some what lack when it comes to capturing and communication logic design intent.
 Advanced features offered by TimingDesigner seem excessive for pure clock referenced digital design tasks were the meaning is captured best by way of dependencies, flow graphs and annotations.
 WaveDrom comes close to this objective with a simple clean intuitive method to produce consistent renders.